Introduction

 7. Make Payment:

-– Pay the mailbox rental fees, which vary based on the size, location, and duration.
-Fees are typically charged on a monthly or annual basis.
+– Pay the mailbox rental fees, which vary based on size, location, and duration.
+Fees are typically charged monthly or annually.

 8. Receive Your Mailbox Address: